alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 ### How to start?

 You can build Flutter apps using any text editor.
-It is recommended to use editors that have both dart and Flutter plugins(Android Studio, IntelliJ, VS Code, or Emacs).
+It is recommended to use editors that have both Dart and Flutter plugins(Android Studio, IntelliJ, VS Code, or Emacs).

-You already have all installed on school computer, but if you want to set up your pc, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).
+You already have all installed on school computer, but if you want to set up your PC, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).

 Before we start take a look at Flutter's [official documentation](https://flutter.dev/docs)